Saite Oracle Papyrus

 After the papyrus was drawn up, fifty priests who had witnessed the events signed it.
 The fragment here contains the signatures, titles, and genealogies of six of those officials, including those of Montuemhat and Nespeqashuty.
 Each of the officials penned his own entry, as the variety of handwriting in this section of the papyrus attests.

-- Medium: Papyrus, pigment
+- Medium: Papyrus, paint, ink

 - Dates: October 4, 651 B.C.E.